-The Company's net cash flows provided by operating activities for the three months ended March 31, 2006 and 2005 were \$152.1 million and \$181.0 million, respectively.
+The Company's net cash flows provided by operating activities for the periods ended September 30, 2006 and 2005 were \$490.5 million and \$271.2 million, respectively.
 Cash flows from operating activities are affected by the timing of premiums received, claims paid, and working capital changes.
-The \$29.0 million net decrease in operating cash flows during the first quarter of 2006 compared to the same period in 2005 was primarily a result of cash outflows related to claims, acquisition costs, income taxes and other operating expenses increasing more than cash inflows related to premiums and investment income.
-Cash from premiums and investment income increased \$103.7 million and \$31.9 million, respectively, and was offset by higher operating cash outlays of \$164.6 million during the current quarter.
+The \$219.3 million net increase in operating cash flows for the nine months of 2006 compared to the same period in 2005 was primarily a result of cash inflows related to premiums and investment income increasing more than cash outflows related to claims, acquisition costs, income taxes and other operating expenses.
+Cash from premiums and investment income increased \$315.3 million and \$67.9 million, respectively, and was offset by higher operating cash outlays of \$163.9 million for the current nine month period.
 The Company believes the short-term cash requirements of its business operations will be sufficiently met by the positive cash flows generated.
 Additionally, the Company believes it maintains a high quality fixed maturity portfolio with positive liquidity characteristics.
 These securities are available for sale and could be sold if necessary to meet the Company's short and long-term obligations.

-Net cash provided by investing activities was \$21.0 million in the first quarter of 2006 and net cash used in investing activities was \$210.8 million in the first quarter of 2005.
-This change, in particular, the sales and purchases of fixed maturity securities, are primarily related to the management of the Company's investment portfolios and the investment of excess cash generated by operating and financing activities.
-The majority of the cash generated by the change in short-term investments and other invested assets was used to repay the Company's \$100 million Senior Notes in April 2006.
+Net cash used in investing activities was \$1.3 billion and \$362.6 million in the first nine months of 2006 and the comparable prior-year period, respectively.
+This change is primarily due to the increase in purchases of fixed maturity securities related to the investment of proceeds from the Company's collateral finance facility.
+Additionally, the sales and purchases of fixed maturity securities are related to the management of the Company's investment portfolios and the investment of excess cash generated by operating and financing activities.

-Net cash provided by financing activities was \$130.0 million and \$14.2 million in the first quarter of 2006 and 2005, respectively.
-This change was largely due to an increase in securitized lending activities, which had a balance of \$108.4 million at March 31, 2006.
+Net cash provided by financing activities was \$881.9 million and \$83.9 million in the first nine months of 2006 and 2005, respectively.
+This change was due to the proceeds from the Company's collateral finance facility partially offset by \$100.0 million principal payments on debt.
+Also contributing to the change was an increase in excess deposits from universal life and other investment type policies and contracts of \$58.7 million.